IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - riddle/steps for finding nexida
 - what was Coriolis up to
 - Kevara election mechanics - the beast comes alive?
-- rewrite and remove Mirwood storyline.
-Tie the engine piece into Nexida.
 ### Medium
 -  tie mushika into it
 	- mushika selling elysian fog
 	- sidequest to create a drug empire???
 - lumdas regarding church
-- forge painting - this can be a sidequest or integrated into a bigger adventure
-	- need to find a good enough painter to forge things (Ersatz? side quest involving ringley?)
-	- need to find a buyer (what happens when the buyer realizes the code doesn't work?)
 - Vasilev's political agenda - appearances vs actuality
 - Get the PCs to care abt Vasilev - help setup later power struggle conflict
 	- to get them to care, need to force them to either side with or against